cfsd/logic-lynx-steering/README.md

 # Steering interface

 Control the steering and the steering state.

 ## logic of control

+wating:
 if the state is Finished or ASMS is not active. -> remain the current position and release the clamp.

+Finding:
-if the asms is active and pressure of service tank >=6 -> Find the rack : shrink the rack step of 0.75 until it is smaller than tollerance.
+if the asms is active and pressure of service tank >=6 -> Find the rack : shrink the rack to steering position + 0.75 until it is smaller than tolerance. -> Turn the Clamp on. -> Tuning the rack by 0.1 each step. until the clamp was closed.

+working:
+using PID to control.

 ## OpenDLV Microservice for Beaglebone